robin1203/robin1203/README.md

 🏠 https://yoonbinchoi.webflow.io/

-> I am a UX Researcher based in Seoul.
-I conducted research projects on the anthropomorphism of AI, and UX Writing strategy with a psychological, linguistic approach.
+> I conducted research projects on the anthropomorphism of AI, and UX Writing strategy with a psychological, linguistic approach.
 I have experience with several user research methods, such as surveys, UT, and In-depth Interviews.
 In addition to statistical analysis and data visualization skills using Python and R, I am currently learning intermediate SQL to acquire more practical data analysis abilities.
 >

 ## 🗺 Languages